 GNM 2138 Scientific Inquiry

 GSS 2722 The Law and Social Change

 POLS 2215 Law School Basics

 The Holistic Health minor curriculum pathway in Biobotanicals offers students a foundation for understanding the medical/alternative healthcare, pharmacy, business, political/social/legal issues surrounding medical biobotanical legislation, policy, care giving, and consumption.
 This background will benefit students interested in all areas of healthcare and care giving, social work, psychological counseling, and among other careers and professions, politics and government, law and advocacy, insurance, journalism, higher education as well as medical biobotanical-related entrepreneurship.

-College; clinical/health social work practice, HIV/AIDS clinical trial research, gerontology
+clinical/health social work practice, HIV/AIDS clinical trials research, psychopathology

 Tara Crowell (2000), Associate Professor of Public Health; Ph.D., University of Oklahoma; M.A., B.A., West Virginia University; health communication, social marketing, quantitative research methods.

-Emari DiGiorgio (2005), Associate Professor of Writing, GENS Faculty Advisor of the Writing Living Learning Community, FRST Writing Coordinator; MFA, New York University; B.A., The Richard Stockton College of New Jersey; yoga and mindfulness practices.
+Emari DiGiorgio (2007), Professor of Writing, GENS Faculty Advisor of the Writing Living Learning Community, FRST Writing Coordinator; MFA, New York University; B.A., The Richard Stockton College of New Jersey; yoga and mindfulness practices.